 The establishment of the Program and the issue of Notes have been duly authorized by a resolution of the Managing Board dated 1 September 1995.
 Increases of the size of the Program were duly authorized by resolutions of the Board dated 1 May 1997, 30 March 1998, 1 May 2001, 21 October 2005, 7 November 2005, 27 April 2010, 3 January 2011 and 26 April 2013.
-The most recent update of the Program and the issue of Notes was duly authorized by the Supervisory Board on 16 April 2020 and the Managing Board on 24 April 2020.
+The most recent update of the Program and the issue of Notes was duly authorized the Managing Board on 20 April 2021.
 All consents, approvals, authorizations or other orders of all regulatory authorities required by NWB Bank under the laws of the Netherlands have been given for the issue of Notes and for NWB Bank to undertake and perform its obligations under the Program Agreement, the Agency Agreement and the Notes.